Benefits of studying abroad

-The Universities of New South Wales and Queensland are members of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
+The Universities of New South Wales is a members of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
 One of the principal activities of Universitas 21 is the operation of student exchange schemes.

-The exchange programmes with the remaining three law schools are the subject of bilateral agreements with The University of Nottingham School of Law.
+The exchange programmes with the remaining law schools are the subject of bilateral agreements with the University of Nottingham School of Law.

-Under the Universitas 21 scheme, no tuition fees are payable by students attending the Universities of New South Wales and Queensland.
+Under the Universitas 21 scheme, no tuition fees are payable by students attending the Universities of New South Wales.
 Similarly, no tuition fees are payable under the bilateral agreement with the other Australian law schools.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350.
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home students.